CodeYellowBV/tech-blog/content/blog/bad-apis.md

 going to be of any use here.

+### Also, error reporting is overrated

+Not implementing REST correctly is somewhat excusable (even the "experts" can get it wrong), but what really made that same API a pain to work with is the fact that they don't consistently implement error handling.

+For example, it supports storing a route between several waypoints.
+When you save such a route, you will get a response containing XML like `<result>123</result>`.
+The `123` is an identifier you can use when doing other operations on the route.

+Usually, when something goes wrong you get a `400` error status with an exception code and message in it (sometimes even revealing internal server details!).
+But in this particular route API, it will return `<result>0</result>`.
+This can mean anything from "there are required fields missing" to "the name you supplied already exists" (because names are supposed to be unique).
+Unfortunately, we have a big issue with this API where it sometimes will return a zero result for *exactly the same request* we successfully managed to send before.
+This makes it impossible to debug, of course.
+Getting this fixed is going to take months according to the vendor, so we're completely stuck with debugging this, as it will fail seemingly(!) randomly.

 ## Don't worry, we'll keep track of everything for you

 One API we work with uses OAuth 2.
 This is its own tire fire of an